 NEON collects data at sites in terrestrial and aquatic ecosystems across 20 ecoclimatic domains using a combination automated instrument measurements, airborne remote sensing surveys and observational sampling.
 The success of NEON relies upon standardized and quality-controlled data collection methods and processing systems:

-Science designs and standardized protocols
+About NEON's science designs and standardized protocols

 NEON scientists collaborate with technical working groups to develop and document science designs and protocols for 1) data collection infrastructure, including sensor installation and configuration and supporting measurements; and 2) observations and samples collected at field sites.
 Science designs inform data collection methods and protocols guide operations crews in the field.